ClementGib/JavaCours/README.md

 - Lambda
-  - FileFilter and anonymous classes
+  - Anonymous classes and FileFilter